Please enter both an email address and a password.

 Who has funded the study and can we trust their objectivity?
 Do the authors have any potential conflicts of interest, and have these been declared?

-And an important consideration for surgeons:
+An important consideration for surgeons:

 • Will the results help me manage my patients?

-At the end of the appraisal process you should have a better appreciation of how strong the evidence is, and ultimately whether or not you should apply it to your patients.
+At the end of the appraisal process, you should have a better appreciation of how strong the evidence is and, ultimately, whether or not you should apply it to your patients.

 Further resources